stevenmaguire/imap-junk-pruner/README.md

 ## IMAP Junk Pruner

-Let's help keep out inboxes free from junk.
+Let's help keep our inboxes free from junk.

 ### Up and running